 Ignore in Share of Voice

 Selecting this option means the keyword won’t be included in our Share of Voice metrics, often used for brand name keywords.

 AccuRanker lets you track keywords and see results for Desktop and Mobile, Google, Bing, Baidu and Yandex, or any combination of these.

 AccuRanker offers the possibility to identify multiple SERP features, so you can better understand the search engine you are targeting.

 Read more about tracking SERP features.

 Title Tag and Meta Description

-The title tag and meta description displays the same information as shown on Google and Bing.
+The title tag and meta description displays the same information as shown on Google, Bing, Baidu and Yandex.